microsoft/hyperspace/docs/_docs/01-ug-quick-start-guide.md

 If you want to create a project using Hyperspace, you can get the artifacts from the [Maven Central Repository](https://search.maven.org/search?q=hyperspace) using the Maven coordinates as follows:

 #### Maven
-For your Maven project, add the following line to your `pom.xml` file:
+For your Maven project, add the following lines to your `pom.xml` file:

 * For Scala 2.11:
 ```